On This Page

 Bangkok Airlines has one daily flight from Singapore to Koh Samui (flight time 1 hour and 50 minutes and fares starting at 160 Singapore dollars.)

-Silk Air has 2 daily flight from Singapore to Koh Samui.
+Silk Air (no Singapore Airlines) has 2 daily flight from Singapore to Koh Samui.

 Hong Kong to Koh Samui